Bafa Lake, Turkey

 - Statistics / Weather / Helpful Links

 Looking for Bafa Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Bafa Lake has been eyewitness to history since before mankind began recording it.
 This lake in western Turkey was once a bay of the Gulf of Miletus on the Aegean Sea.
 Cave paintings in the mountains towering above the ancient harbor of Latmos Heraclea have been dated as originating 5000-6000 BC.
 According to Greek mythology, it was here in these mountains that the moon goddess Selene fell in love with the shepherd Endymion.
 She asked Zeus to command Endymion into a deep sleep, where she could visit him and ultimately bore him 50 children.
 Legend says that the mountains overlooking Bafa Lake have hosted cults devoted to the rain and weather gods, fertility and other local deities.
 In the seventh century and later, the mountains hosted many early Christian monasteries, the ruins of which can still be seen.
 Latmos was controlled by a succession of conquorers including the Carians, Hittites, Hellenists, Byzantines and Romans before becoming part of the Ottoman Empire at the end of the 13th century.
 All left bits of their history here, as the harbor was a major trade port off the Aegean Sea and later, part of a main trade route.